 Monk Fruit Sweetener Lakanto: this is a brand new sweetener that I’m using, and so far I’ve been really enjoying it.
-It has virtually no aftertaste, and it contains no calories and no carbs, that is ideal for low-carb and keto diets.
+It has virtually no aftertaste and contains no calories and carbs, which is ideal for low-carb and keto diets.
 I used this one to create these chocolate muffins.

 Swerve I really want to use this one; however, I’ve heard the negative aspect of this sweetener is that it has some cooling sensation after you eat a treat made with this sweetener.
-It’s also healthy, and natural, and all its ingredients come from a variety of fruits and starchy root vegetables.
+It’s also healthy and natural, and all its ingredients come from various fruits and starchy root vegetables.
 Has no artificial sweeteners.

 Share the image below to your Pinterest board if you like these Low-Carb Chocolate Muffins!